Upon completion of this course, students should have:

 You will have the ability to undertake independent research in Epidemiology with the potential to progress to a PhD degree.

 Epidemiologists are in high demand because of a national shortage.
-Graduates of this course can expect to find employment in organisations like:
+As a graduate, you may find a rewarding career in:

 - Medical research institutes